 Q: How do we check if you're available for our date?

-A: We don't publish our availability online as it often changes from moment to moment.
-We don't want people making plans, assuming we're free, and then finding out we're not.
-So, please get in touch and register your interest.
-We can than make sure we keep you up to date if things looks like their likely to change.
+A: We don't publish our availability online as that changes from day to day.
+We don't want people assuming we're free, making plans and then being disappointed to discover we're booked up.
+So please get in touch and register your interest.
+Then we know what you're after, and we can let you know if we've had another enquiry for the same day.